-In the case of changes initiated by the supplier, which will include changes to the manufacturing materials, processes, or locations as well as any design changes, the Supplier shall submit a Product Change Notification (PCN) to their HARMAN Procurement contact and email to PCN_supplier_in-box@harman.com.
+In the case of changes initiated by the supplier, which will include changes to the manufacturing materials, processes, or locations as well as any design changes, the Supplier shall submit a Product Change Notification (PCN) to their HARMAN Procurement contact and for affecting the Automotive Divisions for electronic parts, submit this PCN in addition to the email to PCN_supplier_in-box@harman.com.
 It is required that the supplier notifies HARMAN as far in advance as possible to give HARMAN the opportunity to examine the consequences and, if required, to introduce suitable measures.